For Patients & Caregivers

 For Healthcare Professionals

-It is thought that replacing other PUFAs with CLA may reduce oxidative stress and modulate intracellular signaling (11).
-These effects may inhibit carcinogenesis and affect the cellular response to tumor necrosis factor-alpha (TNF-alpha) (15).
-In vitro studies have shown that it inhibits the proliferation of MCF-7 breast cancer cells (3).
-The two major isomers of CLA, trans-10,cis-12 (t10c12) and cis-9,trans-11 (c9t11), have different physiological properties.
-The cis-9,trans-11 isomer, the principal dietary form, was shown to induce tissue inhibitor of metalloproteinase mRNA in SGC-7901 human gastric carcinoma cells.
-This may play a role in inhibiting the tumor metastasis cascade (2).
-The inhibition was thought to come from blocking of the cell cycle with reduced expressions of cyclin A, B1 and D1 and enhanced expressions of CDKI (17).
+It is thought that replacing other polyunsaturated fatty acids (PUFAs) with CLA may reduce oxidative stress and modulate intracellular signaling (11).
+These effects may inhibit carcinogenesis and affect cellular responses to tumor necrosis factor-alpha (TNF-alpha) (15).
+In vitro, CLA inhibited MCF-7 breast cancer cell proliferation, but the mechanisms by which this occurred for both isomers (trans-10,cis-12 and cis-9,trans-11) differed and require future elucidation (3).
+The cis-9,trans-11 isomer induced tissue inhibitor of metalloproteinase (TIMP)-1 and TIMP-2 mRNA in SGC-7901 human gastric carcinoma cells, which may play a role in inhibiting the tumor metastasis cascade (2).
+This inhibition may come from blocking the cell cycle with reduced expressions of cyclin A, B1 and D1 and enhanced cyclin-dependent kinase inhibitor (CDKI) expression (17).

 In animal models of colorectal cancer, suppression of disease activity was attributed to peroxisome proliferator-activated receptor gamma (PPARy) activation (36).
 Other possible mechanisms include increased apoptosis and enhanced caspase-3 activity in the colon mucosa (37).
 Preliminary studies in human breast cancers suggest anticancer effects occurred through suppression of fatty acid synthesis (39).
 In rectal cancer, CLA supplementation may improve markers of inflammation, and reduce angiogenesis and tumor invasion via matrix metalloproteinase-9 inhibition (38) (44).